 We collaborate with organizations throughout our value chain to accelerate the creation of optimized packaging solutions.
-For example, Amazon collaborated with Mondi ¬, a leading innovator of more sustainable packaging and paper products, to develop a fully paper-based, recyclable mailer with a protective paper lining, which scaled across our European operations in 2024.
+For example, Amazon collaborated with Mondi , a leading innovator of more sustainable packaging and paper products, to develop a fully paper-based, recyclable mailer with a protective paper lining, which scaled across our European operations in 2024.
 The newly designed envelope provides an alternative to plastic-based bubble wrap and can offer protection for a single product or multiple items.

-Of packages globally shipped without additional Amazon packaging as part of the Ships in Product Packaging program^{28, 29}

-Nearly

-Unique products certified for the Ships in Product Packaging program and shipped to customers, with nearly 2 million new products becoming certified

-Of shipments in North America contained single-use plastic delivery packaging, an improvement from 65% in 2023

-Single-use plastic bags avoided from automated packaging machines across North America fulfillment centers
+Actions 12% Of packages globally shipped without additional Amazon packaging as part of the Ships in Product Packaging program Nearly 18M Unique products certified for the Ships in Product Packaging program and shipped to customers, with nearly 2 million new products becoming certified 37% Of shipments in North America contained single-use plastic delivery packaging, an improvement from 65% in 2023 134M Single-use plastic bags avoided from automated packaging machines across North America fulfillment centers 4.2M Metric tons of packaging materials avoided since 2015 16.4% Reduction in single-use plastic delivery packaging globally

-4.2M

-Metric tons of packaging materials avoided since 2015

-16.4% Reduction in single-use plast delivery packaging globally Reduction in single-use plastic

-Amazon 2024 Delivery Packaging $(\dot{\pi})$ by Type and Region Packaging Types Ships in Product Cardboard boxes Packaging Plastic or Paper Global Breakdown 12% 50% 38% 2024 12% 38% 50% 2023 Breakdown by Region Europe 2024 10% 49% 41% 2023 9% 47% 44% North America 50% 37% 2024 13% 13% 51% 36% 2023 Rest of World 2023 53% 39%
+Amazon 2024 Delivery Packaging by Type and Region

+Packaging Types

+Global Breakdown

+Breakdown by Region

+Europe\ 10% 2024 49% 41% 2023 9% 47% 44%

+North America

+Rest of World

-Amazon has removed single-use plastic delivery packaging from its European distribution network.
+\Amazon has removed single-use plastic delivery packaging from its European distribution network.